mat-docs/ATLAS.Site/docs/key-functionality/configure/system-monitor/projects/unit-def.md

 # Unit.Def Files

 Unit.Def files are XML-based configuration files that define project options.
 They replace the legacy Multi-Application and Customer Base structure.
+There can be one Unit.Def file per folder and it is applied toprojects opened in that folder.
+The absence of a Unit.Def file will result in System Monitor resortingto default options for any projects located in the folder.

 ## Configuration

 - One Unit.Def file per folder.
 - Applied to all projects in that folder.
 - Managed via `File > Manage Unit.Def Files…` (only when no project is loaded).